 Skip to main content

-Fingerprint results that are a result of a name check end in "X." FINRA will post a CLRX, RAPX/CMPX or EXCX status to CRD or FPRD, depending on the Name Check process results.
+Fingerprint statuses that are a result of a Name Check end in "X." FINRA will post a CLRX, RAPX/CMPX or EXCX status to CRD or FPRD, depending on the results of a Name Check search.

 If the FBI Name Check search returns: